 munera

-The image has been reversed so that the letters read in the order that they would appear on the stamped item; tiny amphorae act as word dividers.
-The outer circle gives her name in Latin, "[belonging to] Coelia Mascellina, daughter of Gnaeus," while the inner circle is an abbreviated version of her name in Greek.
-Another inscription referring to this woman was found in Rome: "Coelia Mascellina, a woman of incomparable chastity, a businesswoman importing oil and wine from Baetica [in Spain], made this for her father Gnaeus Coelius Masculus and for her most devoted parents" (AE 1973, 71)
+reversed image so that the letters read in the order that they would appear on the stamped item.
+The outer circle gives her name in Latin, "[belonging to] Coelia Mascellina, daughter of Gnaeus," while the inner circle, including the three Greek letters in the center, gives her name in Greek; tiny amphorae act as word dividers.
+Another inscription referring to this woman was found in Rome: "Coelia Mascellina made this for her parents: for . . . [text missing probably containing her mother's name], a woman of incomparable chastity, a businesswoman importing oil and wine from Baetica [in Spain], and for her most devoted father Gnaeus Coelius Masculus" (AE 1973, 71).
+Hence it seems clear that Coelia Mascellina continued her mother's business.

 Rome, Terme Diocleziano (National Museums).
 Credits: Barbara McManus, 2004